 Everyone needs “me time,” and if you can’t handle being away from your significant other for whatever reason, your relationship crumbles.
 Have real couple goals and emulate being strong while being apart.
 [Read: How to give space in a relationship without drifting apart]

-#7 Arguing—over the stuff that actually matters—and make up.
 Yes.
-Arguing is definitely a couple goal, and one that you may not see or hear about nearly as often.
-The truth is, it is really healthy for couples to argue about things, if they matter.
+Arguing is definitely a couple goal and one that you may not see or hear about nearly as often.
+The truth is, it is really healthy for couples to argue about things if they matter.

 You should be able to get through an argument about something you feel strongly about and still come out of it loving your significant other.
 Your arguments can’t be trivial, and you always have to find a way to get around your obstacles.
 [Read: 8 ways to avoid the awkward tension after an argument]

 No two people live in a healthy relationship without giving something up that they like as long as it’s not something too serious.
-Real couple goals involves being able to give up something you care about for the other person’s happiness.
+Real couple goals involve giving up something you care about for the other person’s happiness.

-#10 Being with your best friend in the world.
 This is a couple goal pretty much everyone says is important, and there are so many pictures out there emulating this.
 It’s actually very true.
-In every sense of the word, you should be with your very best friend—that you’re attracted to, obviously.
+In every sense of the word, you should be with someone who is your friend—that you’re attracted to, obviously.

-Your best friend is someone you count on to be there at every wrong turn, someone who never judges you, and someone you spend hours with doing nothing and have a great time.
+The idea of being with your best friend is romanticized.
+You should have a best friend, but being in a relationship with them merges two separate things that are actually better off apart.
+Yes, your partner should be someone you count on to be there at every wrong turn, someone who never judges you, and someone you spend hours with doing nothing and have a great time with.
 That’s why you should also find those same qualities in someone you spend your life with.

 [Read: 15 real relationship goals most couples have no idea about]

 With all the couple goals you may hear about through social media accounts, these are the real ones you should have.
 With these couple goals on your list of things to emulate in your next relationship, it would be nearly impossible for it to fail.